Y Speak: History

-Y Speak was originally broadcast on ABS-CBN hosted by Agoncillo and Davila.
-A 21-year old Bianca Gonzales also started out as a segment host.
+Y Speak was originally aired on ABS-CBN, hosted by Agoncillo and Davila.
+Gonzalez also started out as a segment host.
 Father Carmelo Caliuag, SJ was also a part of the show as its resident judge.
 Its first season premiered on September 8, 2004 with guest judges Senator Mar Roxas and Bernadette Sembrano.
 Initially, it aired on Wednesday nights after Special Assignment.
-The debate show later moved to Studio 23 and a Saturday timeslot.
+The show later moved to Studio 23 and a Saturday timeslot.
 By Season 4, Y Speak was reformatted as an all-English youth-oriented documentary program with occasional debates.
-Gonzales was also made executive producer beginning in Season 4.
+Gonzalez was also made executive producer.

+A reboot was announced in 2026 in partnership with Caritas Philippines, as confirmed by its executive director Tito Caluag, and is currently airing as Y Speak 2.0.

+On May 30, 2026, Y Speak 2.0 was removed from All TV's lineup due to an episode of the show featuring former ABS-CBN journalist Christian Esguerra.
+The episode was also removed from ABS-CBN's digital platforms.